JakeS0ft/USaber/README.md

 Plays sounds using the Wayronic's WT588D sound module.
 (http://www.waytronic.com/voicemodule_show.asp?/35.html)

+### BY8301SoundPlayer
+Plays sounds using a BY8301-16P sound module.
+(I can't seem to find a link to the manufacter website, but you can find them on E-bay)

 ## Motion Managers

 Motion manager classes are used to detect swing and clash event.
 A “swing” event means the saber is moving.
 A “clash” means an impact is detected.
 The following classes are provided.